Chenpeng Village Primary School stabbing

 The incident has followed other school attacks in China since 2010 by mentally disturbed perpetrators involved in personal disputes or unhappy with the rapid changes occurring in Chinese society.
-Security guards had been posted at schools across China, with all schools to have a security guard by 2013.
+Measures have since been taken for security guards to be posted at schools across China.

 Stabbing

 Due to strict gun control laws in China, knives are usually the weapon of choice in violent crimes.
 The attack on the children occurred at the entrance of the school.
 Min first targeted the elderly woman, aged 85, who lived next to the school.
-He went to her house at around 7 a.m., stole one of her knives and attacked her head.
+He went to her house at around 7 a.m., stole one of her knives and attacked her.
 The woman's daughter said an argument had occurred.
 At around 7:40 a.m., Min pursued the children with the knife he had stolen from the elderly woman's house and slashed them, many on their heads.
 Xinhua reported that some of the children had had fingers or ears cut off in the knife attack.

 Min was restrained at the primary school, and transferred to police custody.
 The victims were treated at three hospitals.
 Two of the children were taken to hospitals located outside Guangshan County to receive better care.
 None of the victims were fatally wounded.

 Perpetrator

 The suspect was initially identified to be Min Yingjun (闵应军 (閔應軍, Mǐn Yìngjūn)); however, later reports identified the perpetrator to be a different man, Min Yongjun (闵拥军 (閔擁軍, Mǐn Yōngjūn)), of the same village as Min Yingjun.
 He is reported to have had a long history of epileptic seizures, and to have been influenced by the 2012 doomsday phenomenon.
-This has been allegedly propagated in China by the Eastern Lightning church.
+This was allegedly propagated in China by the Eastern Lightning church.

+Legal processes

+In December 2013, Min Yongjun was found guilty of intentional homicide and sentenced to death.